StevKast/StevKast.github.io/README.md

-# Repo for personal website
+# stevenkast.com

+Personal website for projects and classes.